serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort+pause"></a>

 #### `serialPort.pause()` ⇒
-The `pause()` method will cause a stream in flowing mode to stop emitting 'data' events, switching out of flowing mode.
-Any data that becomes available will remain in the internal buffer.
+The `pause()` method causes a stream in flowing mode to stop emitting 'data' events, switching out of flowing mode.
+Any data that becomes available remains in the internal buffer.

 **Kind**: instance method of [<code>SerialPort</code>](#exp_module_serialport--SerialPort)
 **Returns**: `this`